vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 Cruel- or malign jokes: don't let humour comprimise your highest values.

-Example: "It's over 9000!" -- intending to impress, but he doesn't know.
+Example: "It was over 9000!" -- intending to impress, but he doesn't know.

 Checking one's statements before making them, different levels of confidence in a statement.